cmake: Move internal binaries from bin/ to libexec/ #31679

 • bitcoin-wallet

-And binaries installed to libexec/ are:
+And the binaries that are moved to libexec/ are:

 • bench_bitcoin